stackup-wallet/keystore/README.md

 #### Verify configuration

-A minimal script to generate and verify a UCMT with the [openzeppelin Merkle tree library](https://github.com/OpenZeppelin/merkle-tree).
+A minimal script to generate and verify a UCMT using the [openzeppelin Merkle tree library](https://github.com/OpenZeppelin/merkle-tree).

 ```shell
 $ npm run examples:verify-ucmt